burnssa/blocmetrics/blocmetrics/README.md

 	})
 ``

-3. For a given link, with the following features:
+3. To track clicks of a given link, with the following features ``
+#{link_to("See more", topic_path(topic))}
 ``
-#{link_to("See more", topic_path(topic))}
-''
 update the link_to arguments so that the link looks as such:
 ``
 #{link_to(" See more", topic_path(topic), class: "trackable", "data-track" => "Topic selection")}
 ``

-4. Check out the event graphs at
+4. Check out the event graphs in the root of your blocmetrics application.
+There you'll see a frequency graph for visitors' ip addresses and a pie chart showing relative frequency of link clicks for users with the unique property you define in 'property 1'